Supreme Court blocks citizenship question in 2020 census for now

 Trump tweeted in April that the Census Report would be “meaningless” without the citizenship question.

-Fox News’ Shannon Bream and Bill Mears contributed to this report.
+Fox News’ Shannon Bream, Bill Mears and Jake Gibson contributed to this report.